great-expectations/great_expectations/docs/docusaurus/docs/core/data_quality/01_schema.md

     "transfer_amount", "transfer_date"
 ])
 ```
-*Use Case*: Implement in ETL workflows where downstream tasks are sequence-dependent, ensuring the
-column order remains unchanged through transformations.
+*Use Case*: Particularly relevant when handling scenarios such as changes in the order in which columns are computed during serialization.

 *Comparison Insight*: Use `expect_table_columns_to_match_ordered_list` over
 `expect_table_columns_to_match_set` when order matters, such as in scripts directly referencing